 The healthcare segment is witnessing a healthy growth fueled by an aging population and increased focus on wellness by consumers.
 The current estimation is 11-17% increase in demand for healthcare resources between 2014 and 2025.
 Healthcare organizations are meeting this demand by focusing on IT-enabled patient care.
-Cloud computing seems to in a position of strength to meet and exceed these demands with several organizations migrating their existing applications to the cloud.
+Cloud based healthcare services seems to in a position of strength to meet and exceed these demands with several organizations migrating their existing applications to the cloud.

 - Cloud-based IT solutions for value-based consumerism which rewards healthcare professionals and organizations on the basis of outcome and cost-effectiveness.

 - Regulatory compliance requirements that have paved the way for cloud-based electronic healthcare record (EHRs).

 - Digitization that has placed the overall control in the hands of consumers, requiring IT modernization with cloud computing at the center.
 This information-centric approach has ensured seamless collaboration, cooperation and information sharing.

 - Healthcare delivery transformation which has helped healthcare to transcend distance, time and local practices.
 This ensures seamless collaboration in real-time which only cloud-enabled IT can provide.

 - For healthcare providers any innovation should result in business benefits and cost savings can never be undervalued in importance.
 Cloud computing provides cost flexibility with the potential to reduce costs on an ongoing basis.
 Capital expenditure allocated to infrastructure can be avoided and this itself becomes a huge cost saving along with cost savings resulting from pay-as-you-use models.

 - Benefits, when not related to cost, are often tied to operational efficiency.
 The cloud offers scalability and the ability to adjust to demand.
 It offers seamless communication and collaboration advantages which lead to optimized operational efficiency.